 Community property in Texas

-Late last week you were caught off guard by your spouse filing for divorce against you.
-Seemingly out of the blue you were approached by a process server with divorce paperwork showing that a divorce case was pending against you in Harris County.
-With little in the way of knowledge about divorce or the law you are asking questions about Community property and how it is divided in your divorce. this is what you need to know When it comes to how your home and its property will be divided.
+Late last week, you were caught off guard by your spouse filing for divorce against you.
+Seemingly out of the blue, you were approached by a process server with divorce paperwork showing that a divorce case was pending against you in Harris County.
+With little in the way of knowledge about divorce or the law, you are asking questions about Community property and how it is divided in your divorce. this is what you need to know When it comes to how your home and its property will be divided.

-What about separate property?
+What about a separate property?

 Preparing for property division in a divorce